marleneweinauer/iatools/README.md

 iatools is an R package that provides some tools to test for suspicious interviewer behaviour for CATI (telephone) interviews.

-(This package is currently under construction: update planned until latest December 23rd)
+(This package is currently under construction)

 ### Installation